 Since the mentor is not their direct manager, it can also be less stressful for the new hire.
 Plus, as an added benefit, it can be used to seek out potential leadership talent of your veteran sales reps based on how effective they were in teaching and mentoring an onboarded employee.

-After most of the sales onboarding tasks are completed, experienced sales reps or managers may shadow a new sales rep. This is known as reverse shadowing.
-It’s used to gauge whether the new hire has the training and skills needed to work more independently, or whether more training or resources are needed.
+After most of the onboarding tasks are completed, experienced sales reps or managers may shadow a new sales rep. This is known as reverse shadowing.
+It is used to gauge whether the new hire has the training and skills needed to work more independently or whether more training or resources are needed.

-Reverse shadowing involves anything from sitting with the sales rep while they complete various sales tasks, listening in on cold calls or sales presentations, or generating and listening to recordings of sales conversations.
+Reverse shadowing involves anything from sitting with the sales rep while they complete various sales tasks, listening in on cold calls, or listening to the recordings of sales conversations.
 Reverse shadowing can also become part of your sales team’s ongoing periodic check-ins for all agents to identify opportunities for performance or process improvements.

 Technology Tools for Sales Onboarding

-Technology enhances sales onboarding productivity and progress through tools for managing and monitoring the process.
-Common sales technology used for onboarding includes CRM systems, messaging applications, and project management software.
+Technology enhances onboarding productivity and progress through tools for managing and monitoring the process.
+Common sales technology used for onboarding includes project management software, CRM systems, and messaging applications.

 Trello can also be an accessible, low-cost solution for managing onboarding tasks, tracking progress, and viewing it all on a calendar view.
 Trello uses “cards” that can be incorporated as tasks to be assigned to certain people depending on their role in onboarding sales employees.

-During any part of onboarding that involves remotely presenting information or talking to a group of new sales employees, you can use Zoom.
-Zoom is a video conferencing platform where hundreds of participants can be in a conference at once.
-While in a meeting, Zoom allows you to talk face-to-face with everyone as well as share your screen to present a presentation or show a video.
+One platform you can use is Zoom—a video conferencing platform where hundreds of participants can be in a conference at once.
+While in a meeting, Zoom allows you to talk face-to-face with everyone and share your screen to present a presentation or show a video.

 Benefits of Having a Sales Onboarding Program

-Designing and implementing a sales onboarding program can be a long endeavor that seems tedious when it has to be repeated for every new sales class.
-However, when it’s viewed as an important investment, it will award your company with solid benefits.
+Designing and implementing an onboarding program can be a long endeavor that seems tedious when it has to be repeated for every new sales class.
+However, when it’s viewed as an important investment, you will reap solid benefits.

-Here are the primary benefits of having a robust sales onboarding program:
+Here are the primary benefits of having a robust and standardized onboarding program:

-- Better sales performance: Having a sales onboarding program can improve the individual performance of new reps.
+- Better sales performance: Having an onboarding program can improve the individual performance of new reps.
 In fact, data shows that effective onboarding can improve a new rep’s sales quota attainment by more than 16%.

-- Higher employee engagement: Onboarding helps improve employee buy-in and commitment to the organization.
+- Higher employee engagement rate: Onboarding helps improve employee buy-in and commitment to the organization.
 In fact, employees who felt they had a great onboarding experience were 18x more likely to feel committed to their organization.

-- Better perceptions of your organization: Having an onboarding program creates a positive perception of your organization to your employees.
-Eighty percent of employees who had effective onboarding rated their organization’s performance as “strong” and were 113x more likely to rate their human resources department’s capabilities as “high.”
+- Positive perception of your organization: Having an onboarding program creates a positive perception of your organization among your most essential stakeholders—your employees.
+Eighty percent of employees who had effective onboarding rated their organization’s performance as “strong.”
+They were also 113x more likely to rate their human resources department’s capabilities as “high.”

-It’s essential for sales managers to understand the benefits of sales onboarding when implementing a program into their sales operation.
-On top of onboarding, sales leaders need to recruit, develop, and motivate their sales teams to set them up to do their best work.
+Sales managers must understand the benefits of onboarding when implementing a program into their sales operation.
+On top of onboarding, sales leaders must recruit, develop, and motivate their sales teams to set them up to do their best work.
 Our ultimate guide to sales management shows you how to put your sales team in the best position to succeed.

-Sales onboarding is an exciting time for a new rep. The process should be planned thoughtfully to ensure they have the best experience possible and get the most out of the training.
-By completing each item on your sales onboarding checklist and making a thorough investment in the success of your new hire, you can expect better performance and higher employee retention, as well as increased productivity, sales, and profitability.
+Sales onboarding is an exciting time for a new sales professional.
+The process should be planned thoughtfully to ensure they have the best experience possible and get the most out of the training.
+Constant repetition of the process will help you create effective onboarding practices.
+Through a standardized onboarding process, you can expect better performance, higher employee retention, and increased productivity, sales, and profitability.